IgniteUI/igniteui-docfx/en/components/combo.md

 <igx-combo [data]="cities" displayKey="name" valueKey="id">
 ```

 The combo is now bound to the data and will display a list of items when initialized.
 Users can mark items as selected via mouse and keyboard interactions, causing the combo to visually update to reflect the current selection (displaying the selected items in its input and highlighting them as selected in the list).
+The combo selection can be accessed either through [two-way binding](#two-way-binding) or through the [selection API](#selection).

+> [!Note]
+> When the data source is comprised of a simple type (e.g. `string[]`, `number[]`), **do not** specify a `valueKey` and `displayKey`.

 ### Two-Way Binding

 The combo fully supports two way data binding with `[(ngModel)]` as well use in [template driven](https://angular.io/guide/forms) and [reactive](https://angular.io/guide/reactive-forms) forms.
-We can pass an array of items of the same type as the ones in the combo's selection and any time either changes, the other is updated accordingly.
+We can pass an array of items of the same type as the ones in the combo's selection ([based on `valueKey`](#data-value-and-display-properties)) and any time either changes, the other is updated accordingly.

 For example, if we follow up with the configurations from the earlier examples: